NYT Connections Hints and Answers Today: June 3, 2026

 KINDS OF RICE: BROWN, JASMINE, STICKY, SUSHI.

-These four words all make common rice phrases.
-Brown rice is a whole-grain rice.
-Jasmine rice is a fragrant long-grain rice often used in Southeast Asian cooking.
-Sticky rice is a glutinous rice known for clumping together.
-Sushi rice is short-grain rice seasoned and prepared for sushi.
+These four words all name types or uses of rice.
+Brown rice is whole-grain rice with the bran layer left on.
+Jasmine rice is a fragrant long-grain rice often used in Thai and Southeast Asian cooking.
+Sticky rice is a glutinous rice that clumps together.
+Sushi rice is the short-grain seasoned rice used for sushi.

 GUMMY BEAR DESCRIPTORS: COLORFUL, GUMMY, SUGARY, URSINE.